-Information gathering is necessary for the development of a behaviour support plan or stress reduction plan where this is deemed necessary.
+Information gathering is necessary for the development of a behaviour support plan where this is deemed necessary.

 Functional Assessment

 "It is not a matter of what causes self-injury or what causes aggression or what causes stereotyped or repetitive movements but for each of these forms of difficult behaviour, what does it do for the individual, what purpose does it serve for them in life?"
 Brown and Brown (1994).